ba-st/Ansible/docs/WorkerQueue.md

 ## Spawning workers

-You need to add this last collaboration to spawn a ~minion~ worker to the end of the script:
+You need to add this last collaboration to spawn a ~minion~ worker to the end of the script

 ````Smalltalk
 worker := Process